almostengr/raspitraffic-stem/electricaltheory/presentation.md

 ## High Voltage and Low Voltage

+### High Voltage Characteristics

+* 120V and 240V are most common in residential and commerical
+* Examples: stove, refrigerator,

 ----

 ## AC (Alternating Current) and DC (Direct Current)

 ----

 ## Series and Parallel Circuits

+* Series
+** First light is connected to second, second connected to third, etc.
+** Example: Christmas Lights

 ----